bichlepa/AutoHotFlow/README.md

-# Discontinued because of problems which I can't solve.
-[Read this post.](http://github.com)

 This script is designed to make programming and automation easy as never before!
 Just pull in some elements in the graphical interface and set up some triggers.
 Ready! :smile: